 Just a 45 minute drive south of Jenolan Caves brings you to the other side of the Blue Mountains to Kanangra-Boyd National Park.
 This park is an absolute hidden gem to visit and has one of the best views we’ve ever seen near Sydney.
 To us, it honestly felt like we were looking out to a view in somewhere like Borneo.
 It’s a very special place.

-Park up at the Kanangra-Walls Lookout car park and take the trail to the Plateau walk.
+Park up at the Kanangra-Walls Lookout car park and take the trail to the Plateau walk which is easily on the best Blue Mountains hikes!
 It takes just 20 minutes to reach the top.
 Steve said this was one of the best hikes he’d done in Australia, and as an Aussie, that’s saying a lot 😉

 There’s a brilliant campground at Wombeyan Caves complete with loads of kangaroos in the area.

-Ending our favourite 30 hikes in Blue Mountains with a hike through a canyon we did at Wombeyan Caves a few years back.
+Ending our favourite 30 Blue Mountains hikes with a hike through a canyon we did at Wombeyan Caves a few years back.

 The Mares Forest Creek Canyon is an absolutely incredible spot where we were the only people there.
 It’s a 30 minute walk down and then we spent about 2 hours climbing over boulders, hiking and swimming through this canyon.